sumnerevans/sumnerevans.com/content/posts/hackathons/2018-11-16-facebook-hackathon-the-competition/index.rst

 present.

-Preparations included figuring out how to allocate the time to various parts of the demo, who would talk about what, what keywords to include (gotta have all the buzzwords if you want to win), how we were going to stand...  basically everything.
+Preparations included figuring out how to allocate the time to various parts of the demo, who would talk about each aspect of the project, what keywords to include (gotta have all the buzzwords if you want to win), how we were going to stand...  basically everything.
 We only ran through the full demo a few times before we had to do our demo.

 The actual demos were amazing.
 It was a really neat environment because we got to watch all of the other demos as well!
 Everyone's projects were great, and I